juanpc2018/HFSplus-on-Linux/README.md

 it means that sometimes, when mounted, wont Write in Linux. </br>
 because it had an error, Not shutdown properly, power failure, Dolphin or Nautilus crash, Not enough memory, etc..  </br>
 the sollution is very simple: </br>
-do a file system check, unmounted, Not removed... still visible in $ ls /dev </br>
+do a file system check, unmounted, Not removed... </br>
+but still visible in $ ls /dev </br>

 using gnome-disks or gparted, umount the drive,  </br>
 but before umount, see what physical path it has, </br>
-check and mount again, Problem SOLVED. </br>
+fs.check and mount again, Problem SOLVED. </br>

-Journaled does that automatically, recording a log of changes in a small portion of the HDD. </br>
-No-Journaled wont allow to Write, unless you solve the problem manually. </br>

 example: </br>
 if its an external NVMe with an USB3.0 case or Thunderbolt to PCIe case,  </br>